Hexagram 38 · ䷥

 Meeting the lord in a narrow street shows he has not lost his way.

-One sees the wagon dragged back, the oxen halted, a man's hair and nose cut off.
+One sees the wagon dragged back, The oxen halted, A man’s hair and nose cut off.
 Not a good beginning, but a good end.

 Small Image